cpputest/cpputest/README_InstallCppUTest.txt

  NOTE: To create your own project, you need to have CppUTest and your project compiled with the same compile and link settings

+2c.
+For ARMCC from Keil MDK-ARM (building CppUTest library only)
+ > make all -C platforms/armcc
+ Please see README and Makefile in platforms/armcc to adjust options, default CPU architecture is ARM7TDMI and default CPU execution mode is THUMB.

 3c.
 For Microsoft Visual Studio 2008
  Double click <someDirectory>/CppUTest/CppUTest.sln